sliptype/snabbdom-typestyle/README.md

       );
   }
 ```
-The css module is essentially a wrapper around [TypeStyle style](https://typestyle.github.io/#/core/-style-) and accepts the same arguments: Any number of `NestedCssProperties`
+The css module is essentially a wrapper around [TypeStyle style](https://typestyle.github.io/#/core/-style-) and accepts the same arguments: Any number of `NestedCssProperties` (or `Style`, which is an alias provided by snabbdom-typestyle).

-Make sure to pass the CSS module, along with the Props and Attributes modules, when initializing snabbdom
+Make sure to pass the CSS module, along with the Props and Attributes modules, when initializing snabbdom.

 ```js
   import { init } from 'snabbdom';